ChainAgnostic/namespaces/ccd/caip2.md

 support this CAIP without a deep understanding of any specifications, devdocs, or improvement proposals on which this specification depends. -->

-Concordium's network ID is a hash of its genesis block in the `hex` encoding truncated to the first 32 characters.
+Concordium's network ID is a hash of its genesis block in hexadecimal encoding, truncated to the first 32 characters.

 <!-- TODO: add some details, e.g. something like pseudocode `truncate(SHA512(block_data), 32)` -->

 ### Resolution Mechanics

 A hash of the genesis block can be obtained using the gRPC interface of a Concordium node (see [Concordium gRPC][]).
-The [GetConsensusInfo][] command provides data for constructing a network identifier.
+The [GetConsensusInfo][] command provides data which includes the hash of that network's genesis block, which can be truncated to serve as the network identifier.

 The request using a CLI tool [concordium-client][] looks as follows: